How does a student (or group of students) make a proposal?

 - A letter of reference from someone who can comment on your preparation.
 Ideally a Macalester staff/faculty member who has agreed to serve as your advisor.
 The writer can submit these electronically to Karin Trail-Johnson and cc: Christy Heal.
 (Indicate "Davis Projects for Peace - Your Lastname" in the subject line.)

-The proposal should be submitted electronically by midnight January 15, 2013, Karin Trail-Johnson and cc: Christy Heal.
+The proposal should be submitted electronically by 8 a.m.
+January 15, 2014, Karin Trail-Johnson and cc: Christy Heal.
 (Indicate "Davis Projects for Peace - Your Lastname" in the subject line.)
 Students with queries may direct them to Karin Trail-Johnson, as communication between students writing proposals and the Davis UWC Scholars Office is prohibited.
 Before submitting a proposal, students are strongly encouraged to set up a meeting with Karin to discuss their idea and to let her know that you will be submitting an application.

 Please note: Macalester College does not allow students to participate in a college sponsored initiative in countries or areas within countries that are under a State Department Travel Warning.

 See http://travel.state.gov/travel/cis_pa_tw/tw/tw_1764.html for a current list.

 A Macalester selection committee will review all proposals, conduct interviews with finalists and submit the top two qualified applications to Davis UWC Scholars Office.
 Projects will be evaluated on innovation, feasibility, potential for a lasting community impact and preparation of the student(s).
 Final review and approval of all recommended proposals from individual campuses rests solely with the office of the Davis UWC Scholars Program, which will then forward the appropriate grant funds to each school with winning project(s).

 What is required for each project's final report?